chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap-isolated.md

 - The Cloudflare tunnel creates a publicly available entry point.
 - The Cloudflare application shares the same URL as the tunnel and creates a hook for adding additional features/filters to your URL.
+  - Additional features includes forcing email authentication and/or OTP.
+  - Additional filters includes limiting access based on a URL path mask.

 The details of creating a publicly available secure tunnel using Cloudflare are outside of the scope of this article; however, the process is quite simple.
 Join below, and we will create a video demonstration just for you.